 P1 (as merged group) P2, P3 and RGT Non-priority Thursday SSS (if applicable) At organiser's discretion Friday Championship classification 1) As a merged group, at organiser's discretion based on Drivers' performances.
-As a merged group, at organiser's discretion Saturday Reverse classification order 2) &amp; 3) e classification $Classification order 2) (as a merged group)$ Sunday Reverse classification order 2) &amp; 3) Classification order 2) (as a merged group)
+As a merged group, at organiser's discretion Saturday and Sunday P1 drivers entered with 2017 WRC cars Reverse classification order ^{2) & 3)} P1 registered in the WRC Trophy Classification order as a merged group after P1 drivers entered with 2017 WRC cars ^{2) & 3)} Classification order 2) (as a merged group)

 1) Championship classification means the order of the provisional classification of the respective Championship for Drivers for the current year.
 For the first round of the Championship, the start order shall be that of the final classification of the previous year.
 The FIA shall decide the order of drivers who were not classified in the previous year.
-P1 drivers re-starting on Friday under Rally 2 regulations shall start as per the Championship classification.2) The classification order is always based on the provisional overall classification at the end of the last special stage of the previous day, excluding super special stages if run at the end of the day.
+P1 drivers re-starting on Friday under Rally 2 regulations shall start as per the Championship classification.

+2) The classification order is always based on the provisional overall classification at the end of the last special stage of the previous day, excluding super special stages if run at the end of the day.